u0693875-billprisbrey/Predict-Math-Success/Reports and Analyses/Evaluate Decision Trees/Deeper-dive-into-vH2-model.md

 What this report shows:

-- There are a handful of students who predictably failed (with high precision.)
+- There are a handful of students who predictably failed (with good precision.)
 This could suggest:
   - That these students shouldn't have been admitted and constitute an admissions mistake.
 (If we knew they had a high chance of failure, should we have admitted them?)
   - That the very small number of students in this category suggests that we don't have a large admissions failure.